Nadim147c/material/README.md

 > [!IMPORTANT]
 > 🔥 Found this useful?
 A quick star goes a long way.

-> [!CAUTION]
-> This is tool is in beta and expect some unforeseen bugs.

-Pure go implementation of [Material Color Utilities](https://github.com/material-foundation/material-color-utilities)
+A pure go implementation of [Material Color Utilities](https://github.com/material-foundation/material-color-utilities)

 ## Example